Skip to content

 Nyakaar abandoned her home in South Sudan when armed conflict threatened her village.
 She found safety in the Bentiu Protection of Civilians camp, a U.N.-run camp for internally displaced South Sudanese people where World Relief operates health and nutrition programming.
 Shortly after arriving, Nyakaar gave birth to her son, Bone.

-In the world today, a record-breaking 117.2 million people have been forced to flee their homes.
-That’s about 1 in every 78 people that live across the globe.*
+In the world today, a record-breaking 120 million people have been forced to flee their homes.
+That’s about 1 in every 69 people that live across the globe.

 The causes of mass displacement are many, and the repercussions reach far and wide.
-Today, we’re taking a bird’s eye view of the topic of mass displacement to help you understand what causes people to leave their homes, who is fleeing and how people across the globe are joining World Relief to address the drivers of mass displacement and care for those who are displaced.
+Today, we’re taking a bird’s eye view of the topic of mass displacement to help you understand what causes people to leave their homes, who are fleeing and how people across the globe are joining World Relief to address the drivers of mass displacement and care for those who are displaced.

 *These numbers reflect the latest estimates from the U.N.
 High Commissioner for Refugees.
-This blog was originally written May 10, 2022 and updated on April 11th, 2023.
+This blog was originally written May 10, 2022 and updated on June 20th, 2024.

 What causes mass displacement?